A Guide to Psychology and its Practice

 E-mail

-If you choose to write to me through e-mail, I will treat your correspondence with full clinical confidentiality.
-I also keep copies of all correspondence—both received and sent—for legal protection.
-Occasionally, I use excerpts from e-mail—with identifying information removed—to illustrate clinical points on the website or to use in questions-and-answers sections.
+At my discretion, I may use excerpts from e-mail—with identifying information removed—to illustrate clinical points on the website or to use in questions-and-answers sections.

 Be aware, however, that Internet e-mail is not secure.
 Always keep in mind that someone, somewhere, could be reading anything you write.
 I don’t know what anyone would do with it if he or she did read it, but that’s life in the electronic age.